PLUTO detector: Experimental results

 All of these led to the discovery of the gluon and of gluon jets and to the confirmation of the quantum chromodynamics (QCD) theory of strong interactions.
 (Note: See also review by Ali and Kramer concerning the first gluon evidence by PLUTO at DORIS, see page 247 and pages 264–268 (ch.
 4: "Gluon Jets in Y decays")).)

-A "Special High Energy and Particle Physics Prize" of the European Physical Society (EPS) was awarded in 1995 to the PLUTO, TASSO, MARK-J and JADE collaborations for "establishing the existence of the gluon in independent and simultaneous ways" (meant for the discovery of the gluon bremsstrahlung process at PETRA in 1979 by the four mentioned collaborations, and not for the discovery of the Y → 3 gluons → 3 jets decay by PLUTO at DORIS in 1978.)
+A "Special High Energy and Particle Physics Prize" of the European Physical Society (EPS) was awarded in 1995 to the PLUTO, TASSO, MARK-J and JADE collaborations for "establishing the existence of the gluon in independent and simultaneous ways" (meant for the discovery of the gluon bremsstrahlung process at PETRA in 1979 by the four mentioned collaborations, and not for the discovery of the Υ → 3 gluons → 3 jets decay by PLUTO at DORIS in 1978.)